¸´ÔÓÐÔÎÄÕªNO£º2004.44

 are governed by the military and the other half of which are governed by the

 sons of kings and presidents," he said.
-"In both categories, you find many who
+"In both categories, you find

 are characterised by hubris, arrogance, greed, and unlawful acquisition of